AGTTeam/AGTTSite/content/index/en.md

 We're the Anime Game Translations Team!
 Here, you can find information about all of our past and present translations.

-We hope you'll enjoy our works!
+We hope you enjoy our works!